Students may enter certification programs as undergraduates majoring in early childhood

 - Successful completion of Praxis II for program completion.

-In order to complete the certification requirements within four years, undergraduates should begin their programs with EDUC 204 Foundations for Effective Teaching in the sophomore year.
+In order to complete the certification requirements within four years, undergraduates should begin their programs with EDUC 204 Foundations of Education in a Diverse Society in the sophomore year.

 Secondary education students should be aware that completing the teacher education requirements may require time beyond the completion of a B.A. program.

 All candidates seeking secondary or art certification must has an introductory psychology course (PSY 101 or its equivalent).
-This can be taken prior to or concurrently with the EDUC 204, Foundations for Effective Teaching, course in the prerequisite portion of the secondary education program.
+This can be taken prior to or concurrently with the education courses in the prerequisite portion of the secondary education program.
 Along with the EDUC 204 prerequisite course, secondary education students must complete one-half day per week of field experiences in a designated professional development school (PDS).
 Art education candidates have an additional prerequisite, EDUC 223, Child Development, which requires one 50 minute lab school experience per week at the Onica Prall Child Development Center on the Hood campus.
 While completing the prerequisite courses, secondary and art education students must take the Praxis I tests (or SAT/ACT equivalent) and obtain the minimum composite passing score required by the state of Maryland.
 Scores must be on file with the Hood registrar prior to the conclusion of the prerequisite phase.

-- EDUC 204 Foundations for Effective Teaching (3 credits)
+- EDUC 204 Foundations of Education in a Diverse Society (3 credits)

 - EDUC 223 Child Development (3 credits) (Art Education only)